COVID-19: What to expect when arriving at HGH?

 - Where can I get tested for COVID-19 in Hawkesbury?

 - Can someone infected with COVID-19 be hospitalized at HGH?

-How can I protect my family and myself against COVID-19?
+- How can I protect my family’s health and myself?

 What are the symptoms of COVID-19?